K. Balagopal

 Kandalla Balagopal (10 June 1952 – 8 October 2009) was a human rights activist, mathematician and lawyer who was known for his work on the issue of civil liberties and human rights.
 He was a staunch civil liberties activist in Andhra Pradesh.
-He had broken away from the Andhra Pradesh Civil Liberties Committee (APCLC), with which he was associated since its inception in ‘80's, on the issue of violence perpetrated by the erstwhile CPI-ML Peoples War.
-He was a writer on people's issues and had recently written about the developments on the Maoist front in west Bengal.
+He had broken away from the Andhra Pradesh Civil Liberties Committee (APCLC), with which he was associated since its inception in 1980's, on the issue of violence perpetrated by the erstwhile CPI(ML) People's War.
+He was a writer on people's issues and had written about the developments on the Maoist front in West Bengal.

 Early life

-Balagopal was the fifth child of eight children of a middle class Telugu Brahmin couple- Kandalla Parthanatha Sarma and Rallapalli Nagamani.
-One of his brothers, Anantha, was a doctor in the Indian army.
+Balagopal was the fifth child of eight children of a middle class Telugu Brahmin couple, Kandalla Parthanatha Sarma and Rallapalli Nagamani.
+One of his brothers, Anantha, was a doctor in the Indian Army.
 His father's job in the insurance sector entailed frequent transfers and Balagopal's education was in several towns of AP, from Nellore to Vizianagaram.
-After Pre-University education in Kavali and BSc in Tirupati, he took an MSc and PhD in mathematics from the Regional Engineering College in Warangal before proceeding to Delhi for a post-doctoral at the Indian Statistical Institute.
+After Pre-University education in Kavali and BSc in Tirupati, he took an MSc and PhD in mathematics from the Regional Engineering College in Warangal (now NIT Warangal) before proceeding to Delhi for a post-doctoral at the Indian Statistical Institute.
 He returned to Warangal in 1981, where he started teaching Maths at the Kakatiya University.
 This was also the time when he decided on social activism and joined the Andhra Pradesh Civil Liberties Committee.

 Career

 Balagopal was a mathematician, he began his career as a teacher in Warangal but soon turned full-time human rights activist.
 He was a Mathematics professor at Kakatiya University before quitting in 1985.
-He did his Phd in Kakatiya University.
+He did his PhD in Kakatiya University.
 He chose to become a lawyer much later, after getting fully associated with the human rights movement.

-Balagopal served as the general secretary of Andhra Pradesh Civil Liberties Committee (APCLC) between 1983 and 1997.
+Balagopal served as the general secretary of Andhra Pradesh Civil Liberties Committee (APCLC) between 1983 and 1998.
 Following differences of opinion within the APCLC on how to respond to revolutionary violence he left APCLC and formed the Human Rights Forum.